EVHaste/haste-makes-waste/_posts/2023-10-03-read-the-room-apple.markdown

 What I want to know is, literally who asked for this?
 Who wanted this?
 Who does it help?

 If such a person exists, which I doubt, then why don’t you bring its existence to the user’s attention?
-Why don’t you ask for consent, first like you already do for other types of input monitoring such as Siri trigger words?
-Why can’t you turn it off? (because you can’t, I checked)
+Why don’t you ask for consent, first like you already do for other types of input monitoring such as Siri trigger words? ~~Why can’t you turn it off?~~ ~~(because you can’t, I checked)~~

+[**Update:** I found a way to turn it off!
+It is not in the General, Camera, or Facetime settings within the Settings app like you might expect.
+Instead, you have to swipe down from the top right corner of your app, where a bespoke "video reactions" bubble will be added contextually if your app uses video. *You will have to repeat this action for every individual app* which is ridiculous, but the setting does persist between uses.]

 It feels inherently invasive to suddenly have a new observer, or worse, a new participant, in a conversation that you were not expecting.
 It feels like a stranger inviting themself to your baby shower and taking a big, sloppy swig from your drink.
 Who are you, you don’t even go here?